habanero-rice/cnc-framework/README.md

 --------------------------

-You can verify the installation by running the `$UCNC_ROOT/test/run_tests.sh` script.
+You can verify the installation by running the `$UCNC_ROOT/test/run_tests.sh` script, or `$UCNC_ROOT/test/run_tests.sh --platform=icnc` if using iCnC.
 The script builds, runs, and verifies the results of a few simple CnC test programs.
 More interesting example applications can be found in the `$UCNC_ROOT/examples` directory.
 Each example has an accompanying README with instructions on how to build and run the application, a general explanation